 Her pieces have notably been exhibited at the Center Georges Pompidou in Paris, at the Palais de Tokyo, at the Biennale in Tirana, at the Galerie La Ruche in Tokyo or at Elac in Lausanne.

-Multidisciplinary artist, Lyn Nékorimatè first had a professional career in classical and contemporary dance and continued her studies in arts at the National School of Arts in Cergy-Pontoise as well as a university course in art theory and new media in Paris 8, Saint-Denis.
+Multidisciplinary artist, Lyn Nékorimatè begins a professional career in classical and contemporary dance and continues her studies in arts at the National School of Arts in Cergy-Pontoise as well as a university course in Art Theory and new media in Paris 8, Saint-Denis.

-Since 2011 she founded with Jean Paul Labro the collective of artists "Ding".
-Their projects are often carried out in close collaboration with other people, as well as artists, researchers, thinkers, philosophers or architects in France and abroad.
+In 2011, she founds with Jean Paul Labro the collective of artists "Ding".
+Their projects are often carried out in close collaboration with other people, as well as artists, searchers, thinkers, philosophers or architects in France and abroad.

-Visual artist and videographer, Jean Paul Labro lives and works in Pau.
+Visual artist and videographer, lives and works in Pau.

 I work independently as a front-end developer and visual designer.